April 29, 2025

 Why don't I have captions on TikTok?

-How do I add subtitles to TikTok automatically?
+How do I add auto-captions to TikTok?

 Use the auto-caption feature built into TikTok's in-app editing tools to automatically create subtitles.
 Or, use a tool like Descript to fully manage your external editing and captioning process before uploading the final video to TikTok.